mattfeltonma/azure-managed-identity-micro-hack/README.md

 ![lab image](images/failed-function.png)

 The function is fails because it is unauthorized to get the secret from the Key Vault.
-You will resolve this problem through this demo.
+You will resolve this problem through this micro-hack.

 Before proceeding to the exercises, create a variable to store the Function name.
 Enter the name of your Function into the myfunction placeholder.